-Elysia graduated with a First Class BA (Hons) in Archaeology & Anthropology (Year Abroad) From the University of Southampton and a MSc in Forensic Art & Facial Identification from the University of Dundee.
-After Interning for The City of Edinburgh Council Archaeology Service as a forensic artist she currently holds PhD Researcher position at Face Lab, School of Art and Design, Liverpool John Moores University.
+Elysia graduated with a First Class BA (Hons) in Archaeology & Anthropology (Year Abroad) from the University of Southampton and graduated with a Distinction in MSc Forensic Art & Facial Identification, from the University of Dundee.

 2020, University of Dundee, Scotland, MSc Forensic Art & Facial Identification - Distinction

 2019, University of Southampton, United Kingdom, Ba(Hons) Archaeology & Anthropology (Year Abroad)

 Liverpool John Moores University, United Kingdom, PhD Researcher